 - Perseverance of the saints

-When terms are defined according to Lutheranism definitions, the answer is yes, Lutherans believe in predestination, and no, they aren’t Calvinists.
+When people understand the terms according to Lutheranism definitions, the answer is yes, Lutherans believe in predestination, and no, they aren’t Calvinists.
 (Also see Do Lutherans Believe You Can Lose Your Salvation?)

 Predestination in Lutheranism

-The Lutheran concept of predestination doesn’t comfortably fit the Reformed or Arminian understanding of the doctrine.
-Lutheranism doesn’t believe in predestination the same way Reformed Christians or Arminian Christians do.
+The Lutheran concept of predestination disagrees with the Reformed or Arminian understanding of the doctrine.
+Lutheranism doesn’t believe in predestination like Reformed or Arminian Christians do.
 Lutheranism represents a third way of understanding predestination.
-(Also see Lutheran vs Baptist: What’s the Difference?)
+(Also see Lutheran vs. Baptist: What’s the Difference?)

 Tradition | Election |